-In a recent interview with LearnBonds.com, Sebastian Sonntag, the CEO of LocalBitcoins, talked about how the company is expanding, the regulatory landscape in the crypto industry, and the main challenges faced by the cryptocurrency market.
+In a recent interview with LearnBonds.com, Sebastian Sonntag, the CEO of LocalBitcoins, talked about how the company is expanding, the regulatory landscape in the crypto industry, the introduction of crypto robots like the BitQT app and the main challenges faced by the cryptocurrency market.

 At the same time, he mentioned they are working to improve their services with new functionalities and services.
 The latest features added by LocalBitcoins have been received positively, and they continue to evaluate users’ feedback to introduce more customer-facing improvements.